medienbaecker/kirby-modules/README.md

     📄 Module B
 ```

-## ⚠️ Breaking change in version 2 ⚠️

-Module blueprints and templates now live in a separate `site/modules` folder.
+Module blueprints and templates live in a separate `site/modules` folder.
+This way you can easily reuse modules across projects and share them with other people.

 ## Instructions